jsoma/data-studio-projects/ISSUE_TEMPLATE.md

-Please complete all of the following sections, or a robot will spookily dance around your issue!
+Please complete all of the following sections, or the ghost of Joseph Pulitzer will spookily dance around your issue!
 A completed version of this template can be found at https://github.com/jsoma/data-studio-projects/issues/1

 # Pitch